Alan O’Brien Follow @alanob2112

 Although it went largely uncommented on by Irish observers, Slovakia’s Marek Hamsik completed an incredible 106 passes against Ireland, 40 more than Kenny’s most frequent distributors: Shane Duffy and John Egan.
 Patrik Hrosovsky, another midfielder, was Slovakia’s second most prolific passer on the night.
 It was a similar story in Finland on Wednesday, when both Finnish central midfielders, Glenn Kamara and Tim Sparv, topped the completed passes chart.
 Once again, Ireland’s best performer was a central defender, the debuting Dara O’Shea.

 Wide players who are comfortable drifting into the inside-forward pockets would alleviate the problem, but Kenny appears reluctant to use what few options he has in this regard.
-This is in spite of the fact that Ireland, and theretofore isolated striker David McGoldrick, only became an attacking force against Slovakia when Kenny instructed both Robbie Brady (largely a spent force) and Callum Robinson to play in the pocket on the sides opposite their strongest feet.
+This is in spite of the fact that Ireland, and theretofore isolated striker David McGoldrick, only became an attacking force against Slovakia when Kenny instructed both Robbie Brady and Callum Robinson to play in the pocket on the sides opposite their strongest feet.

 The idea that Kenny can coach established players into pulling off the more possession-based style that many Irish fans so clearly crave is, quite frankly, laughable.
 International managers enjoy a miniscule amount of time with their charges relative to club bosses, which is why international football has not kept pace with the increasing systemisation of the game over the last 10-20 years.

 Most international games feel like a throwback, played at a snail’s pace, with complex plans for keeping the ball (like Pep Guardiola’s juego de posicion) or winning the ball (gegenpressing, Bielsa’s man-marking press) thin on the ground.
-This is why set-piece goals have taken on such prominence come tournament summers: not because there are more set-piece goals at international level than there are at club level, but because there are fewer goals from open play.
+This is why set-piece goals have taken on such prominence during tournament summers: not because there are more set-piece goals at international level than there are at club level, but because there are fewer goals from open play.
 National team managers simply don’t have time to implement head-spinning patterns of play and pressing plans.
 All a gaffer can do is focus on tactical instruction and set-pieces.
-Unless, of course, he’s Martin O’Neill.
+Unless, of course, that gaffer is Martin O’Neill.

 The content of that tactical instruction is obviously crucial and, even more obviously, it should always befit the players at one’s disposal — which is why it was so heartening to see Kenny opt for a deeper defensive line and more restrained full-backs in Bratislava.
 No member of the back-four that started against Slovakia is accustomed to playing high-pressing, possession-based football at club level, as was clearly evidenced by the frequency with which both Bulgaria and Finland turned Duffy and Egan during Kenny’s first two games in charge.